misfir3/saintcon23/README.md

 # Dank Meme Application

+Pushing a change to hopefully trigger codeql here

 This application allows users to share dank memes with each other.
 It has many vulnerabilities.
 Your job is to fix it.

 Additional READMEs have been included in subdirectories of this project.